-Texas House set to vote Thursday on transgender youth sports bill
+Texas House passes transgender athlete bill

-TEXAS, USA — The Texas House could pass a bill Thursday banning transgender students from playing on public school sports teams aligned with their gender identity.
+TEXAS, USA — The Texas House passed a bill Thursday banning transgender students from playing on public school sports teams aligned with their gender identity.

-The debate on House Bill 25 was ongoing late Thursday afternoon after starting several hours earlier.
+The debate on House Bill 25 went on for several hours Thursday but came to an end with a 76-54 vote.
+The bill will now move to the Texas Senate, where it's expected to pass.

-“All this bill does is codify what the UIL is already doing,” said Rep. Valoree Swanson (R-Spring), one of the bill’s authors, during the floor debate.

 HB 25 requires public school athletes to play on teams corresponding with their biological sex at or near birth.
 It lets girls play on boys' teams if a girls' team is not offered or available.

-“Biological males, in addition to having much higher testosterone levels, have many other physiological advantages that girls just cannot overcome,” said Rep. Swanson.
+“Biological males, in addition to having much higher testosterone levels, have many other physiological advantages that girls just cannot overcome,” said Rep. Valoree Swanson (R-Spring), one of the bill’s authors.

 Democrats argued the bill is a solution in search of a problem.